valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 I think this framework could also be useful in communication.
 You can talk in terms of an abstract intention rather than something fundamental about a person’s character, and slowly work your way towards a deeper understanding.

-*“The fact that you did x, which shows just how y you are.”*
+*“The fact that you did x, shows just how y you are.”*

 versus